School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 Why Canada?

-Canada is the second largest country in the world, and one of the most geographically diverse.
-But above all, it’s a destination full of advantages for those who want to study here:
+Canada is the second largest country in the world and one of the most geographically diverse.
+But above all, it’s a destination that’s full of advantages for those who want to study here:

 • Quality of life and standard of living among the highest in the world